 1. Keyword Research

 There are plenty of paid keyword research tools available, such as SEMrush or Ahrefs.
 But if you’re on a tight budget, you can find keywords by using Google or Bing search suggestions.
-Start by typing a short, relevant query into a search bar, and you’ll be fed a number of suggestions that range from detailed product descriptions to customer questions.
+Start by typing a short, relevant query, or seed keywords into a search bar, and you’ll be fed a number of suggestions that range from detailed product descriptions to customer questions.

 When you’re mining for eCommerce keywords, another great search engine is Amazon.
 Sure, they’re likely your competitor.
 But that doesn't mean you can’t use their search suggestions or product categories to inform your SEO strategy.